Skip to main content

 Credit Risk Assessments – What is the loan loss potential?

 Credit risk has the highest weight among the risk factors affecting capital and it is the biggest unknown in today’s environment.
 The assessments will need to shift to be more forward looking rather than solely relying on past performance.
 The stress tests will be most useful when customized to reflect the characteristics particular to the institution and its market area.
 Banks need to understand which segments of their portfolio will be the most affected and perform targeted assessments of the potential fallout, along with the review of other segments that may have had weaker risk profiles before the pandemic, higher concentrations of credit, or those segments that are significant to the overall business strategy.
-The estimates might be a moving target in the foreseeable future; however, once the framework is set up, the analyses can be regularly repeated to determine the current impact.
-The results of these credit risk assessments will provide a valuable input for fine-tuning the capital plan and assessing adequacy of liquidity reserves, as well as for formulating strategies for working with the affected borrowers and extending new credit.

 Measuring Impact of Plans

 As we face abrupt changes in the strategic focus, taking the time to diagnose strengths and weaknesses, to understand the range of possible outcomes of the new business strategies, and to line up contingency plans ready to be invoked as the picture get clearer is a worthwhile exercise.
-Young & Associates, Inc. remains committed to assist you in every step of the planning process.
+Young & Associates, Inc. remains committed to assist you in every step of the plan review process.
 Our modeling and stress testing tools will allow you to generate valuable support information for your decision making, ensure regulatory compliance, and be proactive in addressing potential problems and positioning for new opportunities.
 For more information, contact Martina Dowidchuk at mdowidchuk@younginc.com or 330.422.3449.

 Loan Modifications: A Proactive Approach for Working with Borrowers Impacted by Coronavirus (COVID-19), Guided by Recently Issued Interagency Statement

-By: Bob Viering, Director of Lending, and Aaron Lewis, Director of Lending Education, Young & Associates, Inc., March 25, 2020
+By Bob Viering, Director of Lending, and Aaron Lewis, Director of Lending Education, Young & Associates, Inc., March 25, 2020

 On March 22, 2020, the federal banking regulators issued an interagency statement on loan modifications for customers affected by the Coronavirus Disease 2019 (also referred to as COVID-19).
 In a number of ways, it resembled historical statements issued in the wake of natural disasters.
 In keeping with previously issued statements following natural disasters the federal regulators recognize that there can be an impact on borrowers and encourages banks “to work prudently” with those borrowers.
 However, given the sudden and significant impact of the rapidly spreading coronavirus pandemic that has had a nationwide impact, the breadth of the statement was far more reaching than previous statements issued following natural disasters which historically have been isolated to specific geographic regions.
 In the statement the federal regulators included the following provisions: